-We routinely accept direct access instructions from individuals and schools, academies and colleges/universities and are also able to provide legal assessors to advise and support independent lay panels dealing with a wide range of educational issues.
+We routinely accept direct access instructions from higher education and further education institutions, individuals and schools, academies and colleges/universities and are also able to provide legal assessors to advise and support independent lay panels dealing with a wide range of educational issues.

 Our Public and Regulatory Barristers...

 Door Tenants are marked by the DT symbols.

 Sarah Bowen Call: 2006

 Jennifer Agyekum Call: 2009